aws-samples/amplify-cdkv2-stepfunctions/README.md

 ?
 Do you want to configure advanced settings?
 Yes
 ?
 Do you want to access other resources in this project from your Lambda function?
 Yes ?
-Select the categories you want this function to have access to. storage
+Select the categories you want this function to have access to. storage ?
-// Doesn\'t ask me the next prompt, since I only have one Storage resource setup ?
 Storage has 3 resources in this project.
 Select the one you would like your Lambda to access  < amplify generated s3 storage>
 ?
 Select the operations you want to permit on < amplify generated s3 storage> create, read, update ?
 Do you want to invoke this function on a recurring schedule?
 No